zhc0757/bert-api/README.md

 # bert-api
-an API package of bert-tensorflow
+an API wrapper of bert-tensorflow